thelfer/tfel/docs/web/IsotropicLinearHardeningPlasticity.md

 after the `@Integrator` code block.

-Once the equivalent plastic strain is known, the elastic strain can be correction using the split of the strain (Equation
+Once the equivalent plastic strain is known, the elastic strain can be corrected using the split of the strain (Equation
 @eq:isotropic_linear_harderning:strain_slip):

 ~~~~{.cxx}